jxx-project/JXXON/README.md

 ## Design goals

-### Focus on one thing and try do that well
+### Focus on one thing and try to do that well

 Mapping C++ object hierarchies and containers to JSON documents.
 There are a couple of C++ JSON parsers/generators out there, mature and proven.
-I doubt I can write a better one.
+I will not attempt to write a better one.
 Instead, JXXON relies on existing ones.

 ### Full encapsulation